Henaccount/AccountAdminShowFolderPermissions/README.md

 ## Installation:

 First download and install this github code example: https://github.com/Autodesk-Forge/forge-viewhubs/tree/eb7cb963e75ac371b443e2850ef1e228b7506dfb
-Now replace the files from this repositry where you find them in the original example..
+Now replace the files from this repositry where you find them in the original example.
+Note that the result will alter the original sample and take away previous features.

 ## Options: